Emotional Targeting in Copywriting: Using Psychology to Boost Sales

 • Trigger: Joy, pleasure, fun

-• Use it to: Build brand positivity, shareable moments, loyalty
+• Use it to build brand positivity, shareable moments, loyalty

 • Example: Coca-Cola’s "Open Happiness" campaign